seanhodges/seanhodges-co-uk/README.md

 # Sean Hodges - Portfolio Website

-A modern, responsive portfolio website built with Vue.js 3, Vite, and Tailwind CSS, showcasing my professional experience as a Lead Software Engineer.
+A modern, responsive website built with Vue.js 3, Vite, and Tailwind CSS.

-## 🚀 Features

-- **Modern Tech Stack**: Built with Vue 3 (Composition API), Vite, and Tailwind CSS
-- **Responsive Design**: Mobile-first approach ensuring perfect display across all devices
-- **Smooth Animations**: Engaging hover effects and smooth scrolling navigation
-- **Component Architecture**: Modular Vue components for easy maintenance
-- **Centralized Data Management**: All content managed in a single `data.js` file
-- **Professional Theme**: Clean design with custom red (#cc0000) accent color
-- **Performance Optimized**: Fast loading with Vite's optimized build process

 ## 🛠️ Technologies Used